lorenzo-stoakes/linux-vm-notes/README.md

 ### Function Cheat Sheets

-These pages list useful VM functions with a reasonably detailed description of each function, their arguments, return value and a link to the function declaration within the [github mirror][linux-4.6] of the linux kernel source
-code:

 1. [General Functions][funcs] - A list of general functions that don't fit under any other category.